 - three Harland & Wolff Steam Cranes

-With the restoration of the former Harland & Wolff HQ Building and Drawing Offices complete, we are and currently progressing a number of industrial maritime heritage led projects in Titanic Quarter, including the public display of Mew Island Lighthouse Optic – The Great Light.
+With the restoration of the former Harland & Wolff HQ Building and Drawing Offices complete, we are currently progressing a number of industrial maritime heritage led projects in Titanic Quarter, and recently completed the public display of Mew Island Lighthouse Optic – The Great Light.